Intility/fastapi-azure-auth/README.md

 ## 📚 Resources

-The [documentation](https://intility.github.io/fastapi-azure-auth/) contains a full tutorial on how to configure Azure AD and FastAPI for both single- and multi-tenant applications.
+The [documentation](https://intility.github.io/fastapi-azure-auth/) contains a full tutorial on how to configure Azure AD and FastAPI for single- and multi-tenant applications as well as B2C apps.
 It includes examples on how to lock down your APIs to certain scopes, tenants, roles etc. For first time users it's strongly advised to set up your application exactly how it's described there, and then alter it to your needs later.